 Hip Hop: Stretchy, comfortable dance or work-out clothing such as pants, shorts, tanks and t-shirts.
 Restrictive clothing like jeans, or jean shorts, should not be worn.

 Tap: Same as jazz.
-Black tap shoes are required.
+Tap shoes are required.

 Lyrical: Same as jazz.
 Footundeez are usually worn in place of jazz shoes.